exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 far into the theory without R9).
 We highly recommend buying t8 for the achievement, then selling it right away and using those students for \\(\phi\\).
-You will need about e1350 \\(\tau\\) in order to get R9 (\\(ee14k\\)) without T8, which will help you get through T8 faster than before.
-The current recommendation for your \\(\tau\\) distribution for T8 skip is as follows:
+You will need about e1350 \\(\tau\\) in order to get R9 (\\(ee14k\\)) without T8, which will help you get through T8 faster than before. __You will need buy T8 again to get R9, and you should start R9 right away after that__ The current recommendation for your \\(\tau\\) distribution for T8 skip is as follows:

 Theory | Tau | Theory | Tau
 --- | --- | --- | ---